cran/kindisperse/README.md

 Now we’ll use the `axials()` function to characterise our ‘default’ dispersal for the model:

-`axials(ant_po)`: 117.7047681
+`axials(ant_po)`: 117.4232393

 The value is around 117 the ‘expected’ value of PO we should get back from more complex estimation processes.

-### 4.4.5 Validate axial dispersal estimates & refine model
+### 4.4.5 Validate axial dispersal estimates and refine model

-For a basic PO estimation, we are going to combine the FS & 1C
+For a basic PO estimation, we are going to combine the FS and 1C
 categories:

 ``` r